AUSTRALIAN MADE

 How long do Golden Retrievers live?

-Given the right care and attention, this popular dog can live between 10 and 13 years of age.
-With continuous research and advanced care, we’re even seeing some outlive that!
+Given the right care and attention, this popular dog can typically have a life expectancy of between 10 and 13 years of age.
+With continuous research and advanced care, some can even live longer than that!

 What do Golden Retrievers look like?